Online Master of Science Degree in Kinesiology

 The Master of Science (M.S.)
-Degree Program in Kinesiology provides advanced study of kinesiology (the study of movement) with a core focus on exercise science.
-The program prepares for a broad range of careers related to exercise or provides a foundation for subsequent doctoral study.
+Degree Program in Kinesiology prepares for a broad range of careers related to exercise, including: Coaching, Exercise Physiology, Corporate Wellness and Health Promotion, Personal Training or Wellness Coaching.
 This degree program is also appropriate for clinicians, such as physical therapists and athletic trainers, who want to further their understanding of the science related to their areas of practice.

 The curriculum leading to the M.S.-Kinesiology Degree may be completed via traditional face-to-face classes, entirely online, or via a combination of face-to-face and online classes.
 The curriculum consists of 18 hours of required core courses, 12 hours of electives, and six hours of thesis or internship.
 Elective courses, which are typically but not necessarily chosen from courses offered by the Department of Health and Kinesiology, must be approved by the student's academic adviser.